Exploring the franchise oddity that is Jack Sholder’s controversial horror sequel

 Ron Grady: Only the wet ones.

-There is also the wonderful Robert Englund to consider, though he almost didn’t appear in the movie at all.
+There’s also the wonderful Robert Englund to consider, though he almost didn’t appear in the movie at all.
 New Line, who figured any bozo in a mask could play Freddy, initially went with a cheaper option until quickly realising that the actor and the character are inseparable.
 The sadistic cackle, the gunslinger stance, the devilish nuances and wicked sense of wit that make him such a commercial draw are further refined as Englund grows into the role, oozing malevolence as Elm Street’s perennial scourge.
-The poolside massacre is probably his highlight here, but, a few questionable moments aside, the movie excels whenever Freddy is onscreen.
+For pure, concentrated evil, the poolside massacre is probably his highlight (he looks absolutely terrifying when the light catches him just right), but a few questionable moments aside, the movie excels whenever Freddy is onscreen.
 Michael Myers and Jason Voorhees have been played by various actors and stuntmen throughout the years, and some of them were able to capture the essence of those characters quite beautifully, but Englund turns a corner with his portrayal of Krueger.
 Even when the series descended into youth-oriented silliness, he rarely missed a beat.

 Those who see Freddy’s Revenge as something of a missed opportunity generally do so based on it’s dramatic digression from Craven’s original vision.
-It’s unsurprising.
-When A Nightmare on Elm Street was released in 1984, the slasher sub-genre, way past its Golden Age peak and running into all kinds of trouble with the Motion Picture Association of America (MPAA) and the British Film Board of Classification (BBFC), was given a new lease of life by a supernatural story that saw a former child killer, burned to death by a mob of vengeful parents, return from the dead to stalk their kids in their dreams.
-There’s nothing more personal and isolating than a person’s dreams, which made Krueger an entirely different kind of threat.
-With a character like him, you live your waking moments suffering under the very fear he thrives on, knowing that your inevitable fate draws irrefutably nearer.
-When one of Jason’s victims runs senselessly into the woods, you shake your head with derision, but we can all relate to the futile realms of the subconscious, a place where illogical decisions are beyond our control, and Craven was such a master at establishing those dreamworld delineations, seamlessly transitioning from dreams to reality to create a sensory void that is captured through an almost illusory filter.
+When A Nightmare on Elm Street was released in 1984, the slasher sub-genre, way past its Golden Age peak and running into all kinds of trouble with the Motion Picture Association of America (MPAA), was given a new lease of life by a supernatural story that saw a former child killer, burned to death by a mob of vengeful parents, return from the dead to stalk their kids in their dreams.
+There’s nothing more personal and isolating than a person’s dreams, which made Krueger an entirely different threat.
+With a character like him, you spend your waking moments suffering under the very fear he thrives on, knowing that your inevitable fate draws irrefutably nearer.
+When one of Jason’s victims runs senselessly into the woods, you shake your head with derision, but we can all relate to the futile realms of the subconscious, a place where illogical decisions are beyond our control, and Craven was such a master at blurring the lines, seamlessly transitioning from dreams to reality to create a sensory void that is captured through an almost illusory filter.

 Freddy Krueger: You are all my children now!